jordanisaacs/snowfalldb/notes/programs.md

 My port of musl setjmp/longjmp to rust: [sjlj](https://github.com/jordanisaacs/sjlj)

-Safety of setjmp/longjmp in Rust:

-* The [Plain Old Frame](https://blog.rust-lang.org/inside-rust/2021/01/26/ffi-unwind-longjmp.html) are frames that can be trivially deallocated.
-A function that calls `setjmp` cannot have any destructors.
-* Also take care for [returning twice](https://github.com/rust-lang/rfcs/issues/2625) and doing volatile read/writes if that is the case

 From [anonymous]:

 > you can't longjmp in a signal handler because you need to either hit the return trampoline